mrprofessor/rudra.dev/content/posts/gatsby-overkill-for-a-static-site-generator.md

-title = "GatsbyJs: An overkill for a static site generator" author = ["mrprofessor"] date = 2020-06-18 tags = ["gatsby", "react", "emacs", "hugo", "orgmode", "rant"] draft = false
+title = "GatsbyJs: An overkill for a static site generator" author = ["mrprofessor"] date = 2020-06-18 tags = ["gatsby", "react", "emacs", "hugo", "orgmode", "rant", "editor"] draft = false
 +++

 So I have been using Gatsby for almost two years now.
 I have built a nice looking and fast blog with 15 odd posts.
 With Gatsby I got PWA is out of the box, the component's are written in react, I can query my post data from graphQL and so many other goodies.

-## So why am I moving away you ask? {#so-why-am-i-moving-away-you-ask}
+## So what went wrong? {#so-what-went-wrong}

-As with my career decisions I have gradually moved from being a Full-stack(UI Primary) engineer to a back-end/platform engineer.
+As my career progressed, I have gradually moved from being a Full-stack(UI Primary) engineer to a back-end/platform engineer.
 While I still retain my love for React, I believe React shouldn't be the norm of web development.
-The whole ecosystem around React is maddening.
-It's certainly built for highly interactive web applications, but in my opinion it has no place in a static blog generation.
+The whole ever-changing ecosystem around React is maddening.
+It's certainly built for highly interactive and complex web applications, but in my opinion it doesn't hold much value in static blog generation.

-Also GraphQL is kinda overkill for a blog too.
+Also GraphQL seemed a bit overkill for a blog too.

 There are certain pain points that were bugging me for a long time.